-Are you a Colorado janitorial worker or a custodian who has been injured or fallen ill on the job?
-Our workers’ compensation lawyers out of Denver understand just how important it is that your workers’ compensation claim is filed quickly and accurately.
-Otherwise, you run the risk of not receiving any compensation for your injuries.
-Our team of experienced Colorado workers’ comp lawyers will fight for your rights as an employee in the state of Colorado.
-We can help you earn lost wages, fight for just compensation, and receive the medical benefits you deserve.
+Burg Simpson’s workers’ compensation lawyers understand just how important it is that your workers’ compensation claim is filed quickly and accurately.
+Otherwise, you may risk not receiving any compensation for your injuries.
+We can help you receive the medical benefits and lost wages you deserve.
 Call us at (866) 649-8734 or fill out our FREE case evaluation form to get started.

-- Bloodborne pathogens: These are infectious microorganisms that can make workers sick.
+- Bloodborne pathogens: These are infectious microorganisms that can case illness.
 Diseases that may arise as a result of these pathogens include hepatitis B, hepatitis C, and human immunodeficiency, among others.

 - Cleaning chemicals: Employees can be hurt by any number of cleaning chemicals through dermal exposure or inhalation.